Wang Wang and Fu Ni

-Wang Wang and Fu Ni are the only giant pandas in the Southern Hemisphere.
-Born at the Wolong Giant Panda Research Centre in China, the pair relocated to Adelaide Zoo in Adelaide, South Australia on 29 November 2009.
+Wang Wang (born 31 August 2005) and Fu Ni (born 23 August 2006) are a pair of giant pandas who lived at the Adelaide Zoo from 2008 until 2024.
+Born at the Wolong Giant Panda Research Centre in China, the pair relocated to Adelaide Zoo in Adelaide, South Australia, on 29 November 2009.
 Wang Wang and Fu Ni were on loan for ten years for $1 million annually as part of a giant panda breeding program, but have not bred after more than five unsuccessful attempts by the zoo.
 Fu Ni has experienced many false pregnancies, which are difficult to distinguish from actual pregnancies.
 The loan has been described as an instance of "panda diplomacy" between Australia and China.

 On 24 November 2019, the state government of South Australia signed a deal to extend the pandas' stay in Adelaide for five more years.
+On 15 November 2024, Wang Wang and Fu Ni returned to China following the expiration of their contract with Adelaide Zoo.
+Two new pandas, Xing Qiu and Yi Lan, arrived at the zoo in December 2024 following a new deal between Australia and China.

 Etymology

 Fu Ni (福妮) means "lucky girl" and Wang Wang (网网) means "net net".
 According to Chinese ambassador Zhang Junsai, the name reflects their hopes that "the lucky girl will fall into the net of love" and have a baby.
 Wang Wang was given his name whilst in China.
 In 2009, Mandarin speakers emailed an Adelaide television station arguing that the name was pronounced "wong wong"; this pronunciation is favoured by the Adelaide Chinese community.